ToddMG/site/content/featured/Anomaly/index.md

 ML model that predicts the attendance rate for medical appointments to improve patient outreach and prevent no-shows ahead of time.

-Exhibited a ROC-AUC score of 0.74 on first pass, with a true positive precision of 80% and a recall of 99%.
+Exhibited a ROC-AUC score of 0.74 on first pass, with a precision of 80% and a recall of 99%.